Content Warning: This piece contains mentions of suicide.

 Display days were emotionally raw and left an impact that can not be fully put into words.
 I look around at the backpacks and think to myself, there should not have to be a display for this.
 This epidemic should not exist.
 Mental health needs to be made a priority, we must do better.
 However sad it may be, displays spark an overwhelming sense of solidarity among students, professors, mental health professionals, and so forth.
 We are in this together and will not keep quiet.
 Silence is not an option.
 On these days, you just know everyone feels welcome.
 I’ve listened to people speak of things they haven’t talked about in years- or ever, for that matter.
 A safe space for all.

 There was Justin’s Uncle Jim who came to see his nephews backpack.
-He was such a kind man and expressed so much gratitude towards the exhibit.
+He was such a kind man and expressed so much gratitude towards the display.
 Jim stuck around for hours.
 I watched him from a distance as he read the backpacks and smiled at strangers.
 We talked as if we were old friends- we laughed together, we shed a few tears together, we reflected together.
 Jim took every single resource and seemed to be at peace when he left.
 He mentioned that all of these backpacks have a common narrative- that those who lost the fight were well-liked, empathetic, caring, and so forth.
 A few displays later, Justin’s best friend came after she heard how much of an impact it left on his Uncle.
 I held space for her as she brought Justin’s memory to life.

 At another display, a family came to donate a backpack, and a ceremony was held for the young woman that had lost the fight.
 Her parents, sister, and best friend all attended the ceremony.
 I felt their pain as tears were shed, but there was also an overwhelming sense of hope.
 When I looked at her backpack, I immediately saw the light radiating off of her picture.
 Her sister stated that she was beautiful, both inside and out.